kammitama5/kammitama5.github.io/_posts/2017-8-12-Saturday-August-12th.md

 - It was a beautiful sail.
 Earlier in the day, a sea lion came right up to our slip!
   He dipped his big head up and then disappeared below the dock.
-He was a bit one, too!
+He was a big one, too!
   Didn't get my camera out quickly enough, though!

 <img src="/images/sailme/sailme_008.png" width="500">